GCOM7140/group-project/README.md

 this data as soon as you can to increase the likelihood that your Instagram campaign will rest on a strong foundation of data-informed insights.

-As always, it will be important for you to describe the [provenance][Polich and Whitenack 2017] of your data parsimoniously and to define the variables you analyze [clearly, completely, and credibly][Zhang and Shaw 2012].
+It will also be important for you to describe the [provenance][Polich and Whitenack 2017] of your data parsimoniously and to define the variables you analyze [clearly, completely, and credibly][Zhang and Shaw 2012].

    __Pro tip__: Be [radically open minded]&mdash;and [productively
-   stupid][Schwartz 2008]&mdash;from the get go and strive to not let confirmation bias contaminate your findings as you make sense of the market that TJL operates in ([Gallo 2017][]).
+   stupid][Schwartz 2008]&mdash;from the get go and strive not to let confirmation bias contaminate your findings as you make sense of the landscape that C'ville Meals operates in ([Gallo 2017][]).

    __Pro tip__: Organize your observations into tidy data sets, such as those discussed in [Chapter 12][Grolemund and Wickham 2017, 12] of R for Data